tibetan-nlp/annodoc/index.md

 depend on, and also links converbs (SCONJ) and final particles (PART) to the verbs they depend on.
 Human adjudication is required to confirm the accuracy of the sweep.

+### Dependency relations

+Arguments depend on predicates via labeled dependency relations.
+In order to generalize across instances of a predicate, it is necessary to adopt a consistent argument labeling policy; if nominals in two different sentences with the same verb bear the same argument relation to that verb, then they should depend on the verb in the same way.

+The main difficulty is that most verbal arguments can be omitted and inferred by context.
+Therefore if a verb occurs with one overt argument, it could have anywhere from one to three arguments (assuming a maximum of three core arguments).
+It would be a recipe for disaster if our annotation scheme failed to distinguish these distinct scenarios.

 ## Annotation examples

 The following example shows a use of the two-place predicate "write".
 The writer